sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 # Requirements
 The following are the high level requirements to meet.
 1. Kubernetes mode is optional.
-    * Switch could run completely in local mode, if desired.
+    * Switch could run completely in local mode.
     * The SONiC image could be built with no Kubernetes packages, to save on image size cost.
     * Current set of commands continue to work as before.